-- Set a random, encrypted password for the administrator account. - Generate and install the host certificate used for Remote Desktop Connection. - Dynamically extend the operating system partition. - Execute the specified user data (and CloudInit.NET, if it's installed).
+- · Set a random, encrypted password for the administrator account. - Generate and install the host certificate used for Remote Desktop Connection. - Dynamically extend the operating system partition to include any unpartitioned space. - Execute the specified user data (and Cloud-Init, if it's installed).